liminal cities are my lifeblood,

 to the deepest sea.

-so i’d gladly
+and i’d gladly

 take a ticket anywhere